 How we have regard to this matter What we do and key outcomes We need to ensure ongoing success of the operation by having engaged and capable colleagues.
-The Forza Board promote the appraisal and talent management process, which provides colleagues with both support and feedback in order to benefit their development.
+The Forza Board promote the performance review and talent management process, which provides colleagues with both support and feedback in order to benefit their development.
+The Operational Board encourages Forza colleagues to model the Forza values.
 Colleague engagement is maintained through open communication to share information about the business.
 The Forza Board provide a business update and key messages to colleagues through a weekly "Snapshot" communication.
 We believe in creating an inclusive culture and providing required support to our colleagues.
-Forza is an equal opportunities employer and ensures that selection, training, development and promotion is accessible and inclusive to all. our concugues.
+Forza is an equal opportunities employer and ensures that selection, training, development and promotion is accessible and inclusive to all.
 Colleague engagement initiatives are run across the operational sites to organise team events and improve colleague well-being.